Geology of Morocco: Hydrogeology

 Quaternary alluvial aquifers form in river basins throughout the country.
 Low permeability clay and silt divided these deposits into multilayer aquifers and they typically range between five and 150 meters deep, with recharge from rainwater and Atlas Mountains runoff.
 The Meseta region has small, unconfined fractured igneous rock aquifers, with low permeability and low productivity.

 Paleozoic, Mesozoic and Cenozoic sandstone aquifers in the northern plains and around Tadla, Saïsis and Tensift range between 10 and 200 meters thick.
 In some places, groundwater from these sandstones is very saline, due to dissolved Triassic and Jurassic evaporites.
 A few deep karst aquifers are found beneath the Tadla, Fes-Sais and Essaouira plains, along with the Atlas Mountains and the Anti-Atlas Mountains.
 These karst aquifers are almost universally high quality and produce some important springs.

 The Anti-Atlas Mountains also have high productivity fractured Cambrian karst, together with low-productivity, crystalline Precambrian basement rock.

 Natural resource geology

 Mining is an important part of the economy of Morocco.
 The country is a major exporter of phosphates and remains well positioned for peak phosphorus shortages through its occupation of Western Sahara, which holds much of the world's supply.
 In fact, the two open pit mines at Khouribga, in Morocco itself, forms the largest phosphate mine in the world.
-Metal mining for lead, copper, silver and zinc resurged in the 1990s, at the Douar Hajar mine 30 kilometers south of Marrakech.
+Metal mining for lead, copper, silver and zinc resurged in the 1990s, at the Douar Hajar mine 30 kilometers south of Marrakesh.
 El Heimer, 20 kilometers southeast of Oujda in the northeast, is the only active lead smelter in North Africa.

 A large salt deposit, related to a marine transgression in the Triassic, is mined 10 kilometers east of Mohammedia.
 The folded and recrystallized salt is more than 98 percent pure and reaches a thickness of 80 meters.